What is CLBILS?

 CLBILS is the Coronavirus Large Business Interruption Loan Scheme announced by the Chancellor on 2 April to help businesses with annual turnover exceeding £45m, during the interruption caused by the COVID-19 pandemic.
 It is similar to the Coronavirus Business Interruption Loan Scheme (CBILS) announced on 11 March, but aimed at larger enterprise.

-CLBILS is a new scheme that can provide facilities of up to £25m for businesses with a turnover between £45m and £250m across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.
-For businesses with annual turnover between £250m and £500m, loans have a maximum limit of £50m.
+CLBILS is a scheme that can provide facilities of up to £200m for businesses with a turnover between £45m and £500m across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.

-CLBILS supports a wide range of products, including term loans, revolving credit facilities, invoice finance and asset finance facilities.
-The scheme provides a guarantee to lenders of up to 80% of the loan amount potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.
+The scheme supports a wide range of products, including term loans, revolving credit facilities, invoice finance and asset finance facilities.
+It also provides a guarantee to lenders of up to 80% of the loan amount potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.

 Am I eligible for CLBILS?